 When you expect optimum cooling performance, you must require a cooler that brings top-class functionality to the table.
 And this is where AIO liquid coolers make a statement.
 Their top-notch operations make it worth a shot.

 A notion about the AIO coolers is that they are expensive and the price-to-performance ratio isn’t reasonable.
 But that’s not the true scenario.
 Their counterparts are that the air cooling solutions come with an appropriate tag and offer performance that suits the price.
 But to be honest, the AIO coolers can do it better and the expensive ones are absolutely worth it.

 If you compare the entry-level AIO coolers with the entry-level air coolers, the latter will always have an edge.
 Because the air coolers are projected into the market in that way.

-But, how about you move onto the mid-range or high-end options?
+But, how about you move on to the mid-range or high-end options?

-In such comparisons, the AIO liquid coolers always thump the air cooling options on every aspect.
+In such comparisons, the AIO liquid coolers always thump the air cooling options in every aspect.
 Be it efficient cooling, silent operations, or top-notch aesthetics, AIO coolers are clear winners.
 And that eventually makes these cooling solutions worth every penny that you would be paying.

 Are AIO coolers better than air coolers?

 It is a tricky question to ask.
 You can’t just simply determine which is better than the other.
 There are obviously some factors to consider, and these factors are pretty significant.